Epictetus/IProcess/README.md

 __DESCRIPTION__

   IProcess, short for _Inter Process Communication(IPC) Process_, is a
-  Domain Specific Language(DSL) that you can use to transport Ruby objects
-  between processes on UNIX-like operating systems.
-Objects are (de)serialized
+  Domain Specific Language(DSL) and set of classes you can use to transport Ruby objects between processes running on UNIX-like operating systems.
-  using the Marshal module included with Ruby and transported across pipes.
+  It features a simple and expressive DSL, alongside a set of classes for performing tasks in parallel.

 __EXAMPLES__